 In a final step, we analyze whether the rise in zombie firms after the OMT announcement had an impact on non-zombie firms operating in the same industries.
 There are two potential channels through which non-zombie firms could be negatively affected.
 First, banks with zombie lending incentives might shift their loan supply to existing borrowers in distress, thereby crowding-out credit to more productive and creditworthy firms operating in the same industries.
 Second, zombie lending keeps distressed borrowers artificially alive, which congests the respective markets.
 The resulting distorting effects on healthy firms competing in the same industries include, for example, depressed product market prices and higher market wages.
-Building on the analysis of Caballero, Hoshi, and Kashyap (2008), we document that high-quality non-zombie firms indeed suffered from an increased presence of zombie firms in their industry: both their investment and employment growth rates were significantly lower compared to high-quality non-zombie firms active in industries without a high prevalence of zombie firms.
-This finding highlights that the distorted market competition, induced by the misallocation of loan supply due to zombie lending, hampered real economic growth and thus significantly weakened the potentially positive impact of the OMT program's indirect bank recapitalization effect.
+Building on the analysis of Caballero et al. (2008), we document that high-quality non-zombie firms indeed suffered from an increased presence of zombie firms in their industry: both their investment and employment growth rates were significantly lower compared to high-quality non-zombie firms active in industries without a high prevalence of zombie firms.
+In particular, high-quality non-zombie firms in industries with an average increase in the fraction of zombie firms (i.e., 8.9%) invest between 11.6% and 13.3% of capital less and had between 3.6% to 4.4% lower employment growth rates compared to a scenario where the fraction of zombies would have stayed at its pre-OMT level.
+An industry at the 95th percentile experienced an increase of zombie firms of 30%, implying that high-quality non-zombie firms invested between 39% and 44%of capital less and had 12% to 15% lower employment growth rates.
+These findings highlight that the distorted market competition, induced by the misallocation of loan supply due to zombie lending, hampered real economic growth and thus significantly weakened the potentially positive impact of the OMT program's indirect bank recapitalization effect.
+Finally, our results indicate that zombie lending seems to have been an issue not only in the syndicated loan market, but across all loan categories (loans to SMEs, etc.).
+In particular, our analysis shows that for banks we identify as banks that engaged in zombie lending based on our syndicated loan data, the ratio of non-performing loans over gross loans increased significantly over our sample period, while it only increased slightly for banks for which we do not find evidence for zombie lending.

-Therefore, our analysis provides evidence that central banks can indirectly recapitalize an undercapitalized banking sector by introducing policy measures that affect the prices of assets that banks are holding on their balance sheets.
+Overall, our analysis provides evidence that central banks can indirectly recapitalize an undercapitalized banking sector by introducing policy measures that affect the prices of assets that banks are holding on their balance sheets.
 However, it also highlights that central banks need to pay close attention to the magnitude of the resulting windfall gains that banks can realize from such an intervention, and hence the amount of additional equity capital these banks are being provided.
 If the backdoor (indirect) bank recapitalization fails to adequately recapitalize (some) banks, zombie lending incentives may arise, which can have detrimental effects on employment, investment, and growth in general.

-Overall, the announcement of the OMT program probably averted an even fiercer economic downturn or even a break-up of the Eurozone.
-Our results suggest, however, that combining the OMT program with a targeted bank recapitalization program would presumably have led to superior outcomes in terms of economic growth.
-Given a wellcapitalized European banking system, the increased loan supply would have been targeted mainly at the most productive firms and, without the market distortions due to zombie lending, the regained stability of the European banking system probably would have been fully transferred into economic growth.
+Therefore, while the announcement of the OMT program probably averted an even fiercer economic downturn or even a break-up of the Eurozone, our results suggest that combining the OMT program with a targeted bank recapitalization program could have led to superior outcomes in terms of economic growth.
+Given a well-capitalized European banking system, the increased loan supply would have been targeted mainly at the most productive firms and, without the market distortions due to zombie lending, the regained stability of the European banking system probably would have been fully transferred into economic growth.